CNAG-Biomedical-Informatics/pheno-ranker/utils/csv2pheno-ranker/README.md

 # NAME

-csv2pheno\_ranker: A script that convert a CSV to an input suitable for Pheno-Ranker
+csv2pheno\_ranker: A script to convert a CSV to an input suitable for Pheno-Ranker

 # SYNOPSIS